DreymaR/BigBagKbdTrixPKL/README.md

     - %‹entry› : Send a literal string/ligature by the SendInput {Raw}‹entry› method (default)
     - $‹entry› : Send a literal string/ligature by the SendMessage ‹entry› method
     - *‹entry› : Send ‹entry› directly, allowing AHK syntax (!+^# mods, {} key names)
-    - =‹entry› : Send {Blind}‹entry›, keeping the state of any held modifier keys
+    - =‹entry› : Send {Blind}‹entry›, keeping the current modifier state
     - @‹entry› : Send the current layout's dead key named ‹entry›
     - &‹entry› : Send the current layout's powerstring named ‹entry›
+    - Spc/Tab  : Send a blind Space or Tab; these have special entries since they also delimit columns

 Here are some sample VirtualKey (VK) and Modifier mappings.
 Any layout may contain all types of mappings.
 ```